rjmfernandes/kafkaJoin1By1/README.md

 You will see some left only dummy on the consumer of the streamed topics you can ignore.
 But anyway you can start seeing that with some delay those left only events are also being emitted on STREAMED2 now.

 - Insert d5 on topicA (hits partition 0).
-You will see the left only d5 being emitted on STREAMED and if you wait 30s the left only event for d5 should also be emitted on STREAMED2.
+You will see the left only d5 being emitted on STREAMED and if you wait 35s to 42s the left only event for d5 should also be emitted on STREAMED2.
 - Insert d6 on topicA (hits partition 1).
-Again after 30s (at most 37s) you should see also the left only join event on STREAMED2.
+Again after 35s-42s you should see also the left only join event on STREAMED2.